Building & Room:

 |Friday||12:00pm – 01:00pm|

-I am a product of Chicagoland – I grew up in Blue Island (south suburbs), earned a BA in history and education from Concordia University Chicago, and an MA in history from the University of Chicago.
-For the past ten years, I’ve taught history at the middle and high school levels in and around Chicago.
-In August I entered the Ph.D. program in history at the University of Illinois at Chicago.
-I currently live in the west of the city in Berkeley with my wife and our three rambunctious boys.
+Karl Kuehner is a PhD student focusing on modern American religious history.
+He earned a BA in history and education from Concordia University Chicago, and a MA in history from the University of Chicago.
+Karl taught history at the middle and high school levels in and around Chicago for ten years prior to entering the PhD program at UIC in the fall of 2018.
+His research explores the intersection of religion and capitalism in the 20th century and is being directed by Kevin Schultz and Robert Johnston.
+He currently lives west of the city in Berkeley with his wife and three rambunctious boys.

 2013-2017, MAPSS Sscholarship, University of Chicago

 2005, Inducted into Phi Alpha Theta, Concordia University Chicago

 2002-2007, Presidential Scholarship, Concordia University Chicago

 Concordia University Chicago: B.A. – Secondary Education, History (2007)

 The University of Chicago: M.A. – History (2017)

 As Adjunct Professor: